slbailey/Retrovue/docs/legacy/Retrovue Gap Analysis.md

 ## Conclusion

-This roadmap transforms Retrovue from a basic Plex integration into a production-ready, enterprise-grade synchronization system that rivals ErsatzTV's sophistication.
+This roadmap transforms RetroVue from a basic Plex integration into a production-ready, enterprise-grade synchronization system that rivals ErsatzTV's sophistication.
 The phased approach ensures manageable implementation while delivering immediate value at each stage.

 The key differentiators that will be achieved: